 Both FxPro and Pepperstone are both offered on MetaTrader 4, MetaTrader 5, cTrader.
-FxPro also has its proprietary platform FxPro Edge, designed for spread betting.
+FxPro also has its proprietary platform, FxPro Edge, designed for spread betting (UK only).

 Both Pepperstone and FxPro are compatible with MetaTrader 4, MetaTrader 5, cTrader through desktop and online platforms.

-Developed for spread betting, FxPro Edge is a web platform that requires no software installation.
+Developed for spread betting in the UK, FxPro Edge is a web platform that requires no software installation.
 In addition to forex, users can trade shares, spot energies, spot metals, and spot indices.

 For trading CFDs and forex, FxPro and Pepperstone clients can download the mobile and tablet versions of cTrader, Metatrader 4 and Metatrader 5, available on iOS and Android.

 The functionality of cTrader and MetaTrader mobile apps mirror the desktop trading platforms.
 As well as customised charting features for mobile and tablet viewing, both trading platform software providers offer features for on-the-go trading.

 A benefit of trading forex with Pepperstone compared to FxPro is the access to Smart Trader Tools and AutoChartist.
 Pepperstone provides an array of indicators and add-ons to use for sophisticated technical analysis and automated trading.

 Pepperstone offers 28 Smart Trader Tools that include advanced indicators and Expert Advisor.
 For example, Pepperstone traders can view market sentiment data, test strategies with real market data, and utilise Renko, Keltner, and Candle Countdown charts.